supercarl87/CarND-Vehicle-Detection/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+To make the window more stable in video, I recorded last 8 bounding box found in the previous video frames and apply this to new the existing bounding box, so the current frame can untilize the information in previous detected cars.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Examples with box combined with heat map :